 However, you only get the benefits of the PA cover if you renew your two-wheeler insurance plan on time.
 So, make sure to do it in a timely fashion.

-Yes.
-Purchasing a PA cover along with a two-wheeler insurance plan is compulsory.
+Yes, purchasing a PA cover along with a two-wheeler insurance plan is compulsory as per the Motor Vehicles Act of 1988.

 The maximum coverage offered by a PA cover is Rs.
 15 lakhs.